vegaprotocol/vegawallet-browser/.github/ISSUE_TEMPLATE/---bug.md

 name: "\U0001F41B Bug"
 about: Create a report to help us improve
 title: ''
-labels: "\U0001F41B bug, browser-wallet"
+labels: "\U0001F41B Bug"
 assignees: ''
 ---

 ## Description

-A clear and concise description of what the bug is.
+A clear and concise description of the bug

 ## Steps to Reproduce